sethpkendall/Roman-Numeral-Converter/README.md

 Example Output: "Error: Invalid Number"

 * In Roman numeral notation symbols are correlated to point values.
-Example Input: 1
-Example Output: I

-* The symbol/value pairings are as follows:
+  The symbol/value pairings are as follows:
   * I = 1
   * V = 5
   * X = 10